07/17/2024

 During the colectomy, the surgeon may need to perform a colostomy if it is not possible to reconnect the colon or if they need to remove the entire colon.
 During the procedure, the surgeon connects a colostomy bag to the outside of the abdomen through a stoma.
 The colon is part of the large intestine at the end of the digestive tract.
 A colostomy is a way for the body to remove waste from the digestive tract as the colon heals from surgery or if the entire colon is removed.
 The colostomy may be temporary or permanent depending on the individual.

 “Your care team will develop a pain management plan to alleviate your discomfort as much as possible after colorectal surgery.
-We also encourage early mobility such as walking soon after surgery because moving helps with the healing process,” Dr. McClane says.
+We also encourage early mobility such as walking soon after surgery because moving helps with the healing process,” Dr. McClane said.

 At Nuvance Health, registered dietitians and oncology nutrition specialists are an important part of the care team.